habit-rabbit/final/README.md

 ## **GOALS** ##
 _Step 1._ Create a new Goal for yourself.
 Think you don't need one?
 Think again.
 Think you don't have any?
 WRONG.
 Goals can be anything you'd like, but if you need some inspiration, some common goals are:

 >Quit smoking.
 Quit drinking.
 Run 5/10/20+km.
 Learn a new song or instrument.
 Learn a new song on said instrument.
 Learn a new language.
 Get some excerise.
 Go for a hike.
 Learn to ride a bike.
 Learn to drive a car.
 Save some $cash monies$.
 Clean something.
 Build something.
-Make a difference in your life, your home, and your community.
+Make a difference in your life, your home, your community.

 _Step 2._ You've chosen a Goal!
-Congrats!
-Rabit is very pleased with your progress.
+Congrats! _Rabeet_ is very pleased with your progress.
 You can choose a deadline for the goal, or keep it open-ended.
 We recommend giving yourself a deadline, because you're more likely to work hard and acheive that goal. _coughLAZYcough_

 _Step 3._ Your Goal can be accomplished in few-to-many Tasks, chosen by you.
 Each Task you complete gets you one step closer to achieving your overall Goal.
 We recommend breaking your Tasks into smaller chunks that you can accomplish easier!